A13CH/Currency_Converter/README.md

 # currency_exchanger-
-Using an API to fetch currency exchange rate information to be displayed on a streamlit website
+Using an API to fetch the current exchange rate information for a given currency.
+Users will be able to interract with this system through a streamlit UI.